CONTACT DERMATITIS, SKIN CONDITION, ITCHY SKIN

 If avoiding the causative substance is not possible, then prompt and thorough cleaning of the skin after coming into contact with potential irritants is crucial in the prevention of dermatitis.

 For some trades, gloves might be the answer.
-But for many jobs, gloves are simply not suitable, and for a large number of individuals, the gloves themselves can cause problems.
+However, they are simply not suitable for many types of jobs.
+Above all, for a large number of individuals, the gloves themselves can cause problems.
 Uriticaria (hives) can be a reaction to certain gloves and can cause an almost immediate raised and itchy rash that can also cause tingling and burning.
 Gloves have also been accused of making the wearer’s hands too warm or sweaty, which could lead to discomfort or distress.

 Continuously check your hands for the first signs of red, dry or itchy skin.